 Audrey Babcock is an award-winning mezzo-soprano who is quickly gaining notoriety for her commanding, powerful performances as Carmen and her dark, hypnotic portrayals of Maddalena in Rigoletto.
-As Carmen, Ms. Babcock made her French debut with the Festival Lyrique-en-Mer and has performed the role with Florentine Opera, Nashville Opera, Florida Grand Opera, San Antonio Opera, Opera Delaware, Toldeo Opera, and Utah Festival Opera where The Salt Lake Tribune wrote “Audrey Babcock’s performance as Carmen was a spellbinding tour de force…from the moment she took the stage her self-assured characterization was mesmerizing …Babcock’s caramel-hued mezzo was a pleasure…her supple tones caressed the notes, radiating earthy allure.”
+As Carmen, Ms. Babcock made her French debut with the Festival Lyrique-en-Mer and has performed the role with Florentine Opera, Nashville Opera, Florida Grand Opera, New York City Opera, San Antonio Opera, Opera Delaware, Toldeo Opera, and Utah Festival Opera where The Salt Lake Tribune wrote “Audrey Babcock’s performance as Carmen was a spellbinding tour de force…from the moment she took the stage her self-assured characterization was mesmerizing …Babcock’s caramel-hued mezzo was a pleasure…her supple tones caressed the notes, radiating earthy allure.”

-Widely recognized as a choice singer for new works, Ms. Babcock has premiered several new operas including Tobias Picker’s Thérèse Raquin (NY Premier – Dicapo Opera), With Blood, With Ink (World Premier – Fort Worth Opera), La Reina (American Lyric Theater, NY), The Poe Project (American Lyric Theater), and is appearing as Mother in Winter’s Tale with Beth Morrison’s Prototype Festival in NYC in 2015.
+Widely recognized as a choice singer for new works, Ms. Babcock has premiered several new operas including Tobias Picker’s Thérèse Raquin (NY Premiere – Dicapo Opera), With Blood, With Ink (World Premiere – Fort Worth Opera), La Reina (American Lyric Theater, NY), The Poe Project (American Lyric Theater), and appeared as Mother in Winter’s Tale with Beth Morrison’s Prototype Festival in NYC in 2015.
 Other engagements for 2014-2015 included Carmen (Knoxville Opera and Suburban Symphony) and La Tragédie de Carmen (Opera Delaware).
 Upcoming engagements include Carmen (Anchorage Opera), Rosette in Manon (Dallas Opera), La Reina (Prototype Festival), A Mass of Life (American Symphony Orchestra), and a concert with Flamenco Sephardit.
 Future seasons include Donna Elvira in Don Giovanni (New Orleans Opera), Maddalena in Rigoletto (Palm Beach Opera), Carmen (Dayton Opera), and a return to Fort Worth Opera.